filecoin-project/specs/content/systems/filecoin_mining/storage_mining/mining_cycle/index.md

 ### Step 1: Committing Sectors

 When the miner has completed their first seal, they should post it on-chain using the [Storage Miner Actor's](storage_miner_actor) `ProveCommitSector` function.
-The miner will need to put up pledge collateral in proportion to the amount of storage they commit on chain.
-Miner will now gain power for this particular sector upon successful `ProveCommitSector`.
+The miner will need to put up [pledge collateral](filecoin_mining#miner_collaterals) in proportion to the amount of storage they commit on chain.
+The miner will now gain power for this particular sector upon successful `ProveCommitSector`.

 You can read more about sectors [here](sector) and how sector relates to power [here](storage_power_consensus#on-power).

-### Step 2: Running Elections
+### Step 2: Producing Blocks

-Once the miner has power on the network, they can begin to submit `ElectionPoSts`.
-To do so, the miner must run a PoSt on a subset of their sectors in every round, using the outputted partial tickets to run leader election.

-If the miner finds winning tickets, they are eligible to generate a new block and earn block rewards using the [Block Producer](block_producer).

-Every successful PoSt submission will delay the next SurprisePoSt challenge the miner will receive.

-In this period, the miner can still:

-- commit new sectors
-- be challenged with a SurprisePoSt
-- declare faults
+Once the miner has power on the network, they are randomly chosen by the ["Secret Leader Election"](expected_consensus#secret_leader_election) algorithm to mine and submit blocks proportionally to the power they hold, i.e., if a miner holds 3% of the overall network power they will be chosen in 3% of the cases.
+The winning miner is chosen by the system and the miner can prove that they were chosen by submitting an Election Proof.

+When a miner is chosen to produce a block, they must submit a `WinningPoSt` proof.
+This process is as follows: an elected miner gets the randomness value through the DRAND randomness generator based on the current epoch and uses it to generate WinningPoSt.

+WinningPoSt uses the randomness to select a sector for which the miner must generate a proof.
+If the miner is not able to generate this proof within some predefined amount of time, then they will not be able to create a block.

 ### Faults

-If a miner detects [Storage Faults](faults#storage-faults) among their sectors (any sort of storage failure that would prevent them from crafting a PoSt), they should declare these faults with the `DeclareTemporaryFaults()` method of the Storage Miner Actor.
+If a miner detects [Storage Faults](faults#storage-faults) among their sectors (any sort of storage failure that would prevent them from crafting a PoSt), they should declare these faults as discussed earlier.

-The miner will be unable to craft valid PoSts over faulty sectors, thereby reducing their chances of being able to create a valid block (i.e., adding a Winning PoSt).
+The miner will be unable to craft valid PoSt proofs over faulty sectors, thereby reducing their chances of being able to create a valid block (i.e., adding a Winning PoSt).
 By declaring a fault, the miner will no longer be challenged on that sector, and will lose power accordingly.
-The miner can specify how long the duration of their TemporaryFault and pay a TemporaryFaultFee.

 ### Step 3: Deal/Sector Expiration

 In order to stop mining, a miner must complete all of its storage deals.
 Once all deals in a sector have expired, the sector itself will expire thereby enabling the miner to remove the associated collateral from their account.

-### Future Work

-There are many ideas for improving upon the storage miner, here are ideas that may be potentially implemented in the future.

-- **Sector Resealing**: Miners should be able to 're-seal' sectors, to allow them to take a set of sectors with mostly expired pieces, and combine the not-yet-expired pieces into a single (or multiple) sectors.
-- **Sector Transfer**: Miners should be able to re-delegate the responsibility of storing data to another miner.
-This is tricky for many reasons, and will not be implemented in the initial release of Filecoin, but could provide interesting capabilities down the road.